AliOKeeffe/The-Animal-Association-Game/README.md

 ## Credits

 ### Content
 The inspiration for this game came from my children Naomi and Fionn and their favourite book called Wild Animals - Illustrated by  Neiko Ng.
-The book features many different habitats; jungle, safari, desert, forest etc. The aim of book is to find all the animals in picture.
+The book features many different habitats; jungle, safari, desert, forest etc. The aim of the book is to find all the animals in the picture.
 I thought that an adapted version of this would be an interesting and fun idea for my javascript project whereby the animals had to be matched to the habitat (instead of being found within it).

 Fionn and Naomi have already got a lot of enjoyment from playing it!